NVIDIA Corporation

 Construction Defect Dispute:

-The services of an attorney in a dispute relating to a defect or damage caused by the construction of the Member’s new primary residence (where Member has resided or intends to reside for twenty-seven (27) weeks or more per year), purchased within the past five (5) years up to the maximum shown in the Schedule of Benefits.
+The services of an attorney in a dispute relating to a defect or damage caused by the construction of the Member’s new Primary Residence, purchased within the past five (5) years up to the maximum shown in the Schedule of Benefits.

 Neighbor Dispute:

 The services of an attorney in a dispute relating to a Member’s Neighbor up to the maximum shown in the Schedule of Benefits.
 For a definition of Neighbor, please see the Definitions section.
-Advice and/or preparation and assistance for a dispute filed in court is covered, although representation in small claims court is not covered.
+Advice and/or preparation and assistance for a dispute filed in court is covered, although representation in court is not covered.
+This benefit does not include matters involving a dispute with a condominium/homeowners’/property owners association or a housing cooperative board, or any individual in their capacity as a member of a condominium/homeowners’/property owners’ association or a housing cooperative board.

 Noise Reduction Dispute: